OWASP/www-project-cyber-controls-matrix/index.md

 #### Copyright

 The OWASP Cyber Controls Matrix (OCCM) (https://owasp.org/www-project-cyber-controls-matrix/) is copyright the OWASP Foundation, Inc. (https://owasp.org) and was created by Eric Bragger (https://www.linkedin.com/in/eric-bragger/).
 Control Identifiers (IDs), Control Names, and any related attributes are copyright their respective owners.
 Trademarks belong to their respective owners.
-Contributors to the OCCM do so freely and do not hold any ownership, copyright, or rights in the OCCM or its content.
-Contributions may include, but are not limited to: information, content, assistance, ideas, software code, employment, licensing, financial support, and sponsorship.
+The OCCM Creator and the OCCM Project Leader may retain certain copyright and other rights not afforded contributors.
+Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full to the OWASP Foundation, Inc., the OCCM Creator, and the OCCM Project Leader.
+Contributions may include, but are not limited to: information, content, assistance, ideas, software code, submissions, employment, licensing, financial support, endorsement, and sponsorship.

 #### Disclaimer and Limitations